syncfusion-content/windowsforms-docs/WindowsForms/Classic/Month-Calendar/FAQ/How-to-identify-the-current-selected-date-at-run-time.md

 control: CalendarDateTime
 documentation: ug
 ---
-# How to Identify the Current Selected Date at Run Time in Windows Forms MonthCalendarAdv(Classic)
+# Current Selected Date at Run Time in Windows Forms MonthCalendarAdv

 The MonthCalendarAdv gives an array of selected dates.
 If you want to get only one date, choose the first element from that array.
 Also, set [AllowMultipleSelection](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html#Syncfusion_Windows_Forms_Tools_MonthCalendarAdv_AllowMultipleSelection) property to `false`.
 The [DateSelected](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html) Event is fired after the user had completed the selection.